navarroaxel/navarroaxel.github.io/blog/serialize-a-style-using-your-chakra-ui-theme.md

 ## Conclusion

-I hope these internals functions from Chakra UI and emotion help you using Spreedly, an iframe, or a UI component where we can't send the styles in the cool way that Chakra provides.
+I hope these internals functions from Chakra UI and emotion help you when using Spreedly, an iframe, or a UI component where you can't send the styles in the cool way that Chakra provides.